Skip to content

 Drug Awareness Parent Community Meeting

-P-H-M is hosting a districtwide drug awareness parent community meeting to help educate P-H-M families about the current drug trends attracting teenagers.
-This valuable information is something all parents/guardians should be aware of.
-Families of all grade levels, K-12, are invited and encouraged to attend.
+P-H-M hosted a districtwide drug awareness parent and community meeting on Tuesday October, 21, 2025 to help educate P-H-M families and the greater community about the current drug trends attracting teenagers.
+This valuable information is something all adults should be aware of, click the image above to watch the recorded video of the presentation.
+It will only be available until end of business day Thursday, Nov.
+20th.

-woman in yellow & plaid jacketThe session will be led by Tall Cop Says Stop™ contracted educator, Melissa Moore, CPS.
+woman in yellow & plaid jacketThe session was led by Tall Cop Says Stop™ contracted educator, Melissa Moore, CPS.
 Tall Cop Says Stop™ was created by Officer Jermaine Galloway, an Idaho law enforcement officer since 1997.
 Galloway is regarded as one of America’s top experts in various drug and alcohol trends and specializes in underage drinking and drug enforcement.
 For more than 15 years, he has trained school administrators and safety personnel in spotting the dangers that threaten teens and the community.
 Melissa Moore, a 24-year public health experienced professional, who works to advance the mission of Tall Cop Says Stop™ in helping educate parents/guardians and students about the latest deadly effects of so-called recreational drug use.

-Due to the nature of the discussion, children of any age are not permitted at the parent session the evening of Tuesday, October 21.
-Moore will present a student focused presentation to Penn students during the school day on October 21st and 22nd.
+Moore also presented a student focused presentation to Penn students (grades 9-12) during the school day on October 21st and 22nd.

 This Friday, Aug.
 29, 2025: P-H-M Community Tailgate Party